SLiNv/SLiNv.github.io/_posts/2018-7-30-redis-unauthorized-access-vul.md

 3. If the server is unprotected, you GET request will succeed; otherwise it will fail

 ![redis-python-verify]({{ "/assets/upload/images/redis-unauth-acc-vul/redis_python.png" | absolute_url }}){:class="post-image center"}

+## Mitigations

+- Don't bind to 0.0.0.0
+- If you have to, change the default port (6379)
+- Set a password (for everything)